wesleyboar/DS-User-Guide/user-guide/docs/usecases/overview.md

 Wind and Storm Surge
 //////

-Use cases for sensing wind, integrating hurricande data, using ADCIRC datasets or Jupyter Notebooks or QGIS.
+Use cases for sensing wind, integrating hurricane data, using ADCIRC datasets or Jupyter Notebooks or QGIS.

 /////
 ////